yuyu2172/Deep-Metric-Learning-CVPR16/README.md

 ## Stanford Online Products dataset
 You can download the Stanford Online Products dataset (2.9G) from ftp://cs.stanford.edu/cs/cvgl/Stanford_Online_Products.zip
+* We also have the text meta data for each product images.
+Please let us know if you're interested in using them.

 ## Licence
 MIT Licence